Great Fire of Rome: Nero

 Nero was proclaimed Roman emperor in AD 54 at the age of 17.
-His rule has commonly been associated with impulsiveness and tyranny.
+His rule has commonly been associated with impulsiveness and tyranny but was, for the most part, liked by the general populace and disliked merely by the aristocracy.
 Early in his reign, he was heavily advised, but he slowly became more independent.
-In 59 AD, encouraged by his mistress Poppaea, Nero murdered his mother Agrippina.
+In AD 59, encouraged by his mistress Poppaea, Nero murdered his mother Agrippina.
 His leading adviser, Seneca, was discharged and forced to commit suicide.

-After the Great Fire of Rome occurred in July 64 AD, it was rumored that Nero had ordered the fire to clear space for a new palace, the Domus Aurea.
-At the time of the fire Nero may not have been in the city but 35 miles away at his villa in Antium, and possibly returned to the city before the fire was out.
+After the Great Fire of Rome occurred in July AD 64, it was rumored that Nero had ordered the fire to clear space for a new palace, the Domus Aurea.
+At the time of the fire Nero may not have been in Rome but 35 miles away at his villa in Antium, and possibly returned to the city before the fire was out.

 Tacitus

 Publius Cornelius Tacitus was a senator and historian of the Roman Empire.
 His exact birth date is unknown, but most sources place it in either AD 56 or 57.
 His two main works, the Annals and the Histories, covered the history of the empire between AD 14 and AD 96.
 However, much of the work has been lost, including the books covering events after AD 70.
 Tacitus was only eight years old at the time of the fire, but he was able to use public records and reports to write an accurate account.